sci-f/apps/_apps/docs/docs-scif-help.md

 %apphelp docs-scif-help

-A Scientific Filesystem (SCI-F) apps container makes it easy to run various metrics over an analysis of interest  (the container's main runscript).
-Each installed app can be thought of as a particular context to evoke the container's main runscript.
+A Scientific Filesystem (SCI-F) makes it easy to expose multiple
+    entry points, environments, and help for scientific applications, whether installed in a container or on the host.
+A runscript entry point can be everything from an interactive environment to a script to execute.

-# List all apps
+    # List all applications
-singularity apps <container>
+    ./<container> apps

-# Run a specific app
+    # Run a specific application
-singularity run --app <app> <container>
+    ./<container> run <app>

-# Loop over all apps
+    # Loop over all applications
-for app in $(singularity apps <container>); do
+    for app in $(./<container> apps); do
-    singularity run --app $app <container>
+        ./<container> run $app
     done
 ```